akka/akka-edge-rs/examples/iot-service/README.md

 is the use of the Akka Persistence Entity Manager in place of the `Database` struct that the Streambed example uses, and the integration with the [iot-service](https://github.com/akka/akka-projection/tree/main/samples/grpc/iot-service-scala) of Akka projections.

+There is also a user interface written in Rust that illustrates how akka-edge-rs can also run in the browser.
+To achieve this, we use [Webassembly](https://webassembly.org/) and a React-like framework known as [Yew](https://yew.rs/).

 In terms of roles and responsibilities, the JVM service is responsible for registering sensors.
 The Rust service will connect to the JVM service and consume these registration events as they occur.
 The Rust service will also remember where it is up to and, in the case of a restart, it will re-connect and consume